Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Experiment of Aleatory Uncertainty

 \subsection{Stability Analysis}

 In this subsection, we show that USNRT's performance is stable with respect to the changing hyper-parameters.
 The structure of neural networks in internal nodes and the structure in leaf nodes are of course important hyper-parameters.
 Besides, USNRT has two additional hyper-parameters used in seeking the best split: the significance level $\alpha$ and the minimum sample size in leaf nodes $N_{\text{min}}$.
-Generally, $\alpha$ can be set to 0.01 without change, as in usual statistical tests.
-So, we will not analyze it in the following.

 For neural network structures, we change the hidden layers and consider five different combinations of the two structures in internal nodes and leaf nodes: $[4d, 2d]+[4d, 2d]$, $[8d, 4d]+[4d, 2d]$, $[16d, 8d]+[8d, 4d]$, $[8d, 16d, 4d]+[4d, 8d, 2d]$, and $[16d, 16d, 8d]+[8d, 8d, 4d]$.
 They make the networks more and more complex.
-We implement USNRT with them and plot the corresponding varying performance using the three metircs, as shown in Figure \ref{usnrt_stability} (a)--(c), where each line corresponds to a dataset.
+We implement USNRT with them and plot the corresponding varying performance using the three metircs, as shown in Fig. \ref{usnrt_stability} (a)--(c), where each line corresponds to a dataset.
 One can see that larger networks do not necessarily lead to better ECE or TCE.
 Indeed, $[4d, 2d]+[4d, 2d]$ or $[8d, 4d]+[4d, 2d]$ (S1, S2 in the horizontal axis) is enough for good performance, and they have lower computational costs.
 The sharpness results are quite stable with respect to the changing structures.
 Conclusively, there is no need to carefully pick neural network structures.